c37-cae/LaserWebEsp8266/README.md

-This project was forked from https://github.com/hallard/WebSocketToSerial with the purpose of acting as a Serial<->Websocket bridge for use with LaserWeb CNC software, to proxy gcode/commands to a Smoothieware/Grbl based controller
+This project was forked from https://github.com/hallard/WebSocketToSerial

+Serial<->Websocket bridge for use with LaserWeb CNC software, to proxy gcode/commands to a Smoothieware/Grbl based controller